-Sanctuary was the second manga I read with the first being the equally excellent Appleseed.
-Unlike the strange, futuristic sci-fi world of Appleseed, Sanctuary exists in the very real world.
-Consider this ironic since the title refers to the character's search for their own private Idaho where they can escape from the world to their own special place.
+Sanctuary was the second manga I read, with the first being the equally excellent Appleseed.
+Unlike the strange, futuristic sci-fi world of Appleseed, Sanctuary exists in the authentic world.
+Consider this ironic since the title refers to the character's search for their own private Idaho where they can escape from the world to their special place.

 Escaping from the world is not their only goal.
 They wish to change it and do so in a big way.

-Sanctuary does strike of cord with younger readers thanks largely to its overarching theme in the first volume.
+Sanctuary does strike of cord with younger readers, thanks mainly to its overarching theme in the first volume.
 The theme is the variant on the generational gap between the young and the old.

 The narrative focuses on the younger generation taking over the Japanese Diet (Japan's version of the Congress) and the Yakuza.
-The manga also goes to great lengths to blur the lines between organized crime and the underworld, which enhances the distrust present between the youth and the old.
+The manga also goes to great lengths to blur the lines between organized crime and the underworld, enhancing the distrust present between the youth and the old.

-The action-adventure component of the comic is combined with a strong sense of preachy melodrama and the two disparate sides of storytelling do blend well together.
-Regardless of whether the action is moving or a character is acting somewhat preachy, the themes that Japan (and the world) would be a much better place if the young were given their chance to replace those in charge.
+The comic's action-adventure component is combined with a strong sense of preachy melodrama, and the two disparate sides of storytelling do blend well together.
+Regardless of whether the action is moving or a character is acting somewhat preachy, the themes that Japan (and the world) would be a much better place if the young took charge.